 Any questions about this window or call for proposals should be sent to email@example.com

-The awards have been made under Phase I of 3ie’s Thematic Window 2 on HIV Self-Testing.
+About 3ie’s Thematic Window 2 on HIV self-testing

 Although HIV self-tests may be a useful tool for encouraging individuals to know their status, little is known about potential users, methods of delivery, and linkage to care.
 Critically, more knowledge about potential social harms is vital for policymakers and health-care providers seeking to make self-tests available as a method to address the HIV and AIDS epidemic.
 3ie is funding research on HIV self-testing under two separate phases—Phase 1, which will fund formative research and Phase 2, which will fund pilot interventions and their impact evaluations.

 3ie identified a number of key questions related to HIV self-tests by reviewing self-testing and rapid diagnostic testing literature and by meeting with key stakeholders in Kenya.
 3ie and Kenya’s National AIDS and STI Control Programme (NASCOP) selected six of these questions in a request for applications, with the intention of funding at least one project addressing each question.
 This was under Phase 1 of 3ie Thematic Window 2 on HIV self- testing.
 The call was open to organisations implementing HIV and AIDS programmes in Kenya.